Bhare8972/GroningerLightningPlotter/README.txt

-The Groninger Lightning Plotter (GLP) is a python interactive plotting code for displaying lightning pointsources located in 3D and time.
+The Groninger Lightning Plotter (GLP) is a python interactive plotting code for displaying lightning point sources located in 3D and time.
 Very heavily inspired by the great work done by New Mexico Tech.

 The package includes some code to read the LMA format, and my personal format.
 The LMA format-reading code was written some time ago, and I don't remember it well.
 So good luck using it!